thisaintwork/AgileDungeonTrekking/docs/readme-digitalOcean.md

     Pass: XXXX

 Django is configured to use Postgres as its database.
-Use the following credentials to manage the database:
+Use the following

+In a web browser, you can view: credentials to manage the database:
     Database: django
     User:     django
     Pass:     XXXX

+In a web browser, you can view:

 In a web browser, you can view:
  * The Django 1-Click Quickstart guide: https://do.co/3bY3b67#start